This is the second lesson in your Introduction to Ghost Hunting course. (The first lesson was Ghost Hunting Preparations.)

 While you’re there, ask to speak with their entertainment editor.
 He or she probably knows several local – and unreported – haunted locations.
 (Reporters keep notes, year-round, for future Halloween issues.)

 Before you leave the newspaper office, share your contact information.
 You may be a useful resource for them when they’re writing next year’s Halloween stories.
+And, they may be able to get you into haunted places that are otherwise closed to the public.

 Do you know a police officer or dispatcher?
 The police can be a great source of information.
 I’m not kidding.
 I’ve known several police officers who were avid ghost hunters.